KeerthiVasudevan/keerthivasudevan.github.io/README.md

 #### **Adhering to Physics**
 One of the main contributions of ClimODE is its proposal of a continuous real-time advection PDE model.
 Weather can be conceptualized as a flux—a spatial movement of quantities, such as temperature and wind, over time.
 ClimODE leverages partial differential equations (PDEs) to model how weather evolves continuously in both time and space.
 At the core of this approach is advection, a concept from statistical mechanics that describes how weather elements like heat and air masses move across regions.
 By incorporating advection, ClimODE ensures that its predictions adhere to fundamental physical laws, such as the conservation of mass.

 In contrast, traditional methods like Numerical Weather Prediction (NWP) rely on large-scale physics-based simulations that solve PDEs related to atmospheric dynamics.
 While accurate, these simulations are computationally intensive and resource-heavy.
-ClimODE simplifies this process by deriving ordinary differential equations (ODEs) that are computationally more efficient while maintaining physical consistency, making ClimODE an innovative and scalable solution for weather forecasting.
+ClimODE simplifies this process by deriving ordinary differential equations (ODEs) that are computationally more efficient while maintaining physical consistency.

 #### **Flow Velocity Modeling**
-To model the **speed and direction of flow**, ClimODE integrates:
-- **Local convolutions** to capture small-scale patterns (e.g., storms, heatwaves).
-- **Long-range attention mechanisms** to account for global interactions (e.g., Atlantic weather influencing Europe).
+ClimODE also models the speed and direction of the flow that moves weather variables across the map.
+The approach combines local convolutions for capturing small-scale weather patterns, such as localized storms or heatwaves, with a long-range attention mechanism to account for how distant weather systems interact.
+For instance, weather conditions in the Atlantic can significantly influence future patterns in Europe and Africa.

 #### **Handling Uncertainties**
 Weather systems are inherently uncertain.
 ClimODE introduces a **Gaussian emission network** to predict uncertainties and source variations.
 The model initially assumes a closed system, where the total value of weather variables (e.g., temperature) remains constant, meaning no gain or loss occurs.
 However, in reality, factors such as day-night cycles disrupt this assumption.
 The paper incorporates an emission model to address this and account for uncertainties in real-world scenarios.